pmacMaps/sara-report-tool/README.md

 ### floodplainAnalysis.py

 A helper module which tests whether a building polygon feature related to the user submitted latitude/longitude coordinates intersect a FEMA floodplain.
 It is used within the `riskRadius.py` module.
-A Select By Location analysis is performed between the point feature class (generated in `riskRadius.py`) and a building polygon layer.
-If the building polygon layer contains the poin feature class, then the selected building polygon layer participates in a select by location analysis against the FEMA floodplain layer.
+A `Select By Location` analysis is performed between the point feature class (generated in `riskRadius.py`) and a building polygon layer.
+If the building polygon layer contains the point feature class, then the selected building polygon layer participates in a select by location analysis against the FEMA floodplain layer.
 A message is written to an output text file as to whether the site intersects or does not intersect a floodplain.

 ### populationEstimate.py